necto/immich-slideshow/README.md

 ```
 cargo run --bin immich-fetcher -- --immich-url http://your-immich-server:2283 --api-key your_api_key --album-id your_album_id --originals-dir originals --max-images 50
 ```

+The service will:
+1. Download all images from the specified album
+2. Check for new images every minute
+3. Skip images that have already been downloaded

 ## Using the Image Transformer